The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Evaluation, references, and negotiation

-1–2 weeksScore vendors using a weighted checklist.
-Check 2–3 references (ask for recent migrations).
-Negotiate pricing — most CRMs have 15–25% discount flexibility on annual commits.
+1 to 2 weeksScore vendors using a weighted checklist.
+Check two or three references (ask for recent migrations).
+Negotiate pricing.
+Most CRMs have meaningful discount flexibility on annual commits, often in the 15 to 25 percent range.

 Common mistake: Accepting the first price without negotiation.
-CRM discounts at quarter-end (March, June, September, December) can be 20–30% off list price.
+CRM discounts at quarter-end (March, June, September, December) routinely run 20 to 30 percent off list price.

 Implementation and data migration

 Common mistake: Underscoping data migration.
 “Just import the CSV” ignores duplicate resolution, activity history, file attachments, and email thread linkage.
-Budget 60% of implementation time for data work.
+Plan for the majority of implementation time to go to data work.

-Total: 10–20 weeks from kickoff to full adoption
+Total: 10 to 20 weeks from kickoff to full adoption

 How much does a CRM cost for a growing team?

-The cost that blows up CRM budgets isn’t the per-seat price — it’s implementation and migration.
-Expect to spend 15–25% of your first-year contract value on data migration, configuration, and training.
+The cost that blows up CRM budgets isn’t the per-seat price, it’s implementation and migration.
+Expect to spend something in the 15 to 25 percent range of your first-year contract value on data migration, configuration, and training.
 For Salesforce deals, that number can exceed the software cost itself.

 | Segment | Price Range | Real Cost Example |